leninraul/debt_payoff/README.md

 # debt_payoff
-Contains three financial functions that compute monthly payments required to payoff credit cards and mortgages using bisection search and geometric series.
+Contains three functions that compute monthly payments required to payoff credit cards and mortgages using bisection search and geometric series.